The journey through pregnancy can be scary and exciting all at once — here’s how your obstetrical care can support you throughout the experience

 Whether you are planning for pregnancy, pregnant, or just gave birth, your obstetrician is generally the health care provider that will help with all your obstetrical care needs.
 Every pregnancy is unique to the mother, each requiring different types of needs, care, and attention.
 An obstetrician and other medical professionals work together to make sure you are getting the support you need along your pregnancy journey.

 If you are in or around Coral Springs, Florida, call the practice of Dr. Lona Sasser Obstetrics & Gynecology at (954) 340-1050.
-Dr. Lona Sasser, Dr. Mary Beatrice Squire, and Dr. Jose Berthe are experienced and caring professionals ready to support you in whatever obstetrical or gynecological needs you have.
+Dr. Lona Sasser, Dr. Mary Beatrice Squire-De Leon, are experienced and caring professionals ready to support you in whatever obstetrical or gynecological needs you have.

 Obstetrics is often considered to be medical care and support only for those already expecting.
 However, obstetrical care also generally helps individuals in preparing or planning for pregnancy.
 This can include anything from reproductive medicine to infertility testing and treatment, as well as discussing your birthing options.
 When it comes to infertility, your obstetrician may refer you to a specialist who can best help assess options for you.
 But generally speaking, your obstetrician is your first step!